esthermations/esthermations/README.md

 I've spent a bunch of time learning various programming languages, many of which aren't "practical" but which give me a unique perspective on programming itself.
-I'm a big fan of readability and *obvious* code, and like to think of programing as a human communication activity.
+I like to think of programming as a means of human communication, and write code to be *read*, not just run.
+To that end, some of my favourite languages lately are Ada and Cobol.

 That is me, as relates to code.
 Have a lovely day!